Global css

 Stem Cell Therapy Side Effects

 Common short-term side effects of stem cell therapy include fatigue, headache, chills, nausea, and low-grade fever.
 Side effects vary; not every patient will experience side effects.
 These side effects are generally mild and temporary.
-Additionally, the incidence of side effects may vary depending on the type of stem cells used, the dose, and the method of administration.

 It's worth mentioning that despite the possible side effects, stem cell therapy is a safe and effective treatment option for a wide range of conditions, including but not limited to spinal cord injuries, heart disease, autoimmune conditions, degenerative neurological disorders, and diabetes.